Business Equipment Financing

 1. Credit Score

-First, your personal credit can play a significant role in acquiring the equipment loan you need.
-With equipment financing, all types of credit are considered.
-However, where your credit lies can impact your loan terms.
-Online credit ratings help give you a better idea of where you stand and how high or low your credit is currently.
+Your personal credit, as evaluated by credit bureaus, can play a significant role in acquiring the equipment loan you need.
+With equipment financing, all types of credit are considered, but creditworthiness, often reflected in your FICO score, can significantly impact your loan terms.
+It's advisable to have a FICO score of at least 625 to ensure more favorable loan conditions.
+Online credit ratings, offered by business credit bureaus, provide valuable insight, helping you understand where you stand and the current strength of your credit profile.

 2. Time in Business